mdrishti/mdrishti.github.io/_pages/featured-content.md

 The little cells on the inside of our intestine form this layer called epithelium.
 And looks like this epithelium has a mind of its own!

-Read about the sacrifice of the 'inner skin' in my new article: 'Martyrs of Infection' at MicroBites.</p>
+Read about the sacrifice of the 'inner skin' in my article: 'Martyrs of Infection' at MicroBites.</p>
       </div>
     </div>
     <div class="content-card">